h-a-graham/raytrix/README.md

     devtools::install_github('h-a-graham/raytrix')

-**Project Canvas:** with {raytrix} we must first set out a strict geospatial region which define the bounds of the area to be mapped; This is referred to as the canvas.
+**Project Canvas:** with {raytrix} we must first set out a strict geospatial region which defines the bounds of the area to be mapped;
+This is referred to as the canvas.
 This can be achieved by direct input or with a spatial oject (currently sf and RasterLayer, RasterBrick). global values are set of extent and projections which can be viewed with get_canvas().
 An Extent object can be produced and be used with {rayshader} functions such as `generate_overlay`.

-    set_canvas(xmin, ymin, xmax, ymax, crs)  # basic argument for setting canvas - Done set_canvas_raster(raster/terra/stars)  # set canvas from a raster data class - Not Done set_canvas_sf(sf/sfc, mask = FALSE)  # set canvas from an sf/sfc object - Done set_canvas_centroid(long, lat, radius, crs=4326)  # set canvas from cetroid and radius - Done (although will probably change) get_canvas()  # retrieves the extent and crs parameters if required for additional steps... - Done
+    set_canvas(xmin, ymin, xmax, ymax, crs)  # basic argument for setting canvas - Done set_canvas_raster(rasterLayer)  # set canvas from a raster data class - Done set_canvas_sf(sf/sfc, mask = FALSE)  # set canvas from an sf/sfc object - Done set_canvas_centroid(long, lat, radius, crs=4326)  # set canvas from cetroid and radius - Done (although will probably change) get_canvas()  # retrieves the extent and crs parameters if required for additional steps... - Done